zannloo/tp/docs/UserGuide.md

 <box type="info">

-If `[SPECIFIED_PATH]` is not provided, current directory must be a student or group directory.
+If `[SPECIFIED_PATH]` is not provided, current directory must be a group directory. <br>
+If you use `--all allStu`, the command will create todo task for all the students within this group directory.
-The `todo` command will create todo task for the student or group at current directory.
+Else, the command will create a todo task for the group at current directory.
 </box>

 <box type="success" seamless>